1click-extensions/1click-history-stats/README.md

 ## Installation

-The easiet way to install the plugin, is going to [1CE - 1Click History with thumbnails website](https://1ce.org/1click-history-screenshots), and then add it to chrome.
+The easiet way to install the plugin, is going to [1CE - 1Click Browsing Statistics website](https://1ce.org/1click-history-stats), and then add it to chrome.

 ## Developing